hmorzaria/atlantis_gom_oil/README.md

 2. atlantis_replicate.md.
 Code to create a replicate from your template and customize it, including setting up Dropbox and compiling Atlantis.
 3. atlantis_server.md.
 Manage and use your server.

+#### R code for emulators

+1. Atlantis_emulator_models.R.
+Code to build emulators using machine learning based in Atlantis biomass and catch ouputs.
+2. Atlantis_emulator_models.R.
+Predicts biomass and catch for complete parameter space using emulators.
+3. Atlantis_emulator_figures.R Produces figures in the paper for emulations and simulations.